michael2008/ME-Live-Doc/docs/user-guide.md

 ### SolarSystemExplorer

-We have installed a built-in app as an example for your reference.
-In this example, we have achieved the most fundamental sharing and scene synchronization of spatial anchors.
+We have installed a built-in app as a sample for your reference.
+In this example, we implemented the most basic space anchor sharing and scene synchronization.
-We will introduce you the details about how to use this app in the following part:
+Below we will give you a detailed description of how to use this application.
 Open SolarSystemExplorer App, you will see the whole solar system in front of your eyes:

 <p align="center">